 Looking for a date night in?
-These romantic dinner recipes are perfect for a night in for two, from cozy pot pie to bananas foster.
+These romantic dinner ideas are perfect for a night in for two, from cozy pot pie to bananas foster.

 It’s one thing to go out for a romantic dinner.
 But why not stay in and cook?
 A date night in can be just as romantic: and cooking together can bring two people even closer!
 Enjoying a delicious meal the two of you made together gives you a sense of investment that’s not there with even the fanciest of restaurants.